NOTE: This policy was amended in May of 2021 and the changes have been incorporated therein.

 Standard of Practice 10-5 should be interpreted as applying equally to speech, images, and symbols.
 (Adopted 5/21)

-Again, Hearing Panels must look to whether the hate speech, epithet or slur is based on race, color, religion, sex, handicap, familial status, national origin, sexual orientation or gender identity and not on some other non-protected characteristic.
+Again, Hearing Panels must look to whether the hate speech, epithet or slur is based on race, color, religion, sex, disability, familial status, national origin, sexual orientation or gender identity and not on some other non-protected characteristic.
+(Revised 11/22)

 Under Statement of Professional Standards Policy #29, REALTORS® are subject to the Code of Ethics' standards in all of their activities.
 Thus, a violation of Article 10, as supported by Standard of Practice 10-5, can occur when a REALTOR® uses harassing speech, hate speech, epithets and slurs based on the protected classes in any media or context, regardless of whether related to their activities in the real estate business or their identification as a REALTOR®.